ahawkins/website/content/book/the-toyota-way.md

 This quote resonated with me because it reveals that leadership is a real issue.
-How many times has the responsibility incorrectly fallen on frontline people when management assumes a new way of working is a magic bullet that solves all the problems.
+How many times has the responsibility incorrectly fallen on frontline people when management assumes a new way of working is a magic bullet that solves all of the problems.

 [THVE]: {{< ref "book/the-high-velocity-edge.md" >}}
 [The Toyota Kata]: {{< ref "book/the-toyota-kata.md" >}}